Coleridge-Initiative/RichContextMetadata/README.md

 `api_client = metadata_funs.create_api_client()`

 ### Datasets
+Dataset names are pulled from multiple sources - a set of hand-curated lists of dataset names and variations on the names.

+`python gen_datasets.py`

-`gen_datasets.py` pulls dataset names from multiple sources, and outputs metadata to `datasets.json`
+This pulls dataset names from multiple sources, and outputs metadata to `datasets.json`

 ### Publications
 `gen_publications.py` generates publication metadata (including linkages to datasets).
 It generates publication metadata from